punter42/demo-repo/README.md

 # Demo

-This is a demo for a GIT tutorial.
+This is a demo for a GIT tutorial !